Leadership Team

 Chief Executive Officer

-Noy received his Doctorate in Clinical Psychology from Adler University-Chicago and his Master’s in Health Science from Governors State University.
-He is a graduate of the National Council for Mental Wellbeing’s Executive Leadership Program.
-When not at PEER, Noy enjoys traveling and spending time with family and friends.
+Noy holds a Doctorate in Clinical Psychology from Adler University–Chicago and a Master’s in Health Science from Governors State University.
+He is a graduate of the National Council for Behavioral Health’s Executive Leadership Program and the Middle Management Academy, and has served as an adjunct professor in psychology, counseling, and substance abuse programs.

 Hina Lodhi, MNA